Yahweasel/libav.js/README.md

 `LibAV.LibAV` is a factory function which returns a promise which resolves to a ready instance of libav. `LibAV.LibAV` takes an optional argument in which loading options may be provided, but they're rarely useful.
-The only loading options are `noworker` and `nowasm`, to disable using Web Workers are WebAssembly, respectively.
+The only loading options are `noworker` and `nowasm`, to disable using Web Workers and WebAssembly, respectively.

 Otherwise, the API exposed by libav.js is more-or-less exactly the functions